TACC-Cloud/cc-tapis-v2-actors/README.rst

 New actor templates are always welcome !

-If you have new actor templates to contribute, please follow the steps below:
+If you have a new actor template to contribute, please follow the steps below:

 - Create a pull request to the **main** branch with the new features.
 - The pull request will be reviewed and merged by the maintainer of this repository.